-A very common way to describe what happens when you do the opposite of what you say you want to do, is self-sabotage.
+When you do the opposite of what you say you want to do we often call it self-sabotage.
 I bet every single one of you reading this has said this to yourself at some point: ‘Why am I sabotaging myself???
 I want to change this more than anything!’
-And yet, you engage the very actions that don’t create that result: you procrastinate; you overeat; perhaps you self-harm, or self-medicate with pharmaceuticals or alcohol.
+And yet, you engage the very actions that don’t create that result: you procrastinate; you binge; perhaps you self-harm, or self-medicate with pharmaceuticals or alcohol.

 Why I don’t like using the term ‘self-sabotage’